mloy/streaming-spec/complex_types.md

 #### Signal Data Object

-The signal meta information conatins an object `data` describing the signal data.
+The signal meta information contains an object `data` describing the signal data.

 -`"endian"`: Describes the byte endianess of the transferred signal data.